xan105/node-nodeRT/README.md

 },
 ```

-The latest official NodeRT scope is used as a base ([nodert-win10-rs4](https://www.npmjs.com/search?q=@nodert-win10-rs4)).<br />
+NodeRT scope used as a base is [nodert-win11-22h2](https://www.npmjs.com/search?q=@nodert-win11-22h2).<br />
+`XAML` and `*.preview` WinRT namespaces are removed.<br />
+Some namespaces have been kept back to `win10-rs4` due to compilation failure (regression).

-List of namespaces can be found [here](https://github.com/xan105/node-nodeRT/tree/main/packages) or in the corresponding release section (GitHub).
+List of namespaces can be found [here](https://github.com/xan105/node-nodeRT/tree/main/packages) (GitHub).

 ### ABI

 NodeRT package are not using [n-api](https://nodejs.org/api/n-api.html#node-api) they must be compiled for every ABI.<br />
+Unless exception, expect prebuilds for current and previous Node.js LTS releases (x64).<br />
+⚠️ Due to the fast Electron release cycle, do not expect this package to always keep up with the latest.

-List of provided ABI can be found [here](https://github.com/xan105/node-nodeRT/blob/main/integrity.json)
+List of provided ABI can be found [here](https://github.com/xan105/node-nodeRT/blob/main/integrity.json) (GitHub) or in the corresponding GitHub release.

 ### Electron

-Switching to electron ABI instead of Node can be done by adding the `--electron` flag or the env. variable `npm_config_runtime` set to `electron`.<br />
+Switching to Electron ABI instead of Node can be done by adding the `--electron` flag or the env. variable `npm_config_runtime` set to `electron`.<br />

 Alternatively in your package.json file under the `_nodert` path: